 What does the Governing Body do?

 The Corporation is not responsible for the management of the college group.
 The college group has a Chief Executive and Group Principal and managers to carry out that function.
 The day to day operation of the college group is the responsibility of the Chief Executive and Group Principal who is ultimately responsible to the Corporation for putting its plans and directions into operation.

 You will often hear it said that the Corporation operates at a ‘strategic’ level – this means that it looks towards the future and makes its decisions based on a good understanding of external and internal trends and data.
 It has some goals it wants to achieve and these are set out in documents like the Strategic Goals.

-Governing Body meetings involving all governors are held six times a year, but in addition there are several committees and task and finish groups that meet regularly.
+Governing Body meetings involving all governors are held five times a year, but in addition there are several committees and task and finish groups that meet regularly.
 Most governors serve on one or more of these.
 Governors rarely need to take a formal vote with a show of hands.
 Instead, an issue is debated and governors move towards agreement.

 The Corporation has a special relationship with some senior managers.
 The Corporation decides which positions will be ‘senior post holders’ and it interviews and directly appoints these people.
 There are currently three senior post holders – the Chief Executive and Group Principal, the Group Executive Director Planning and Infrastructure and the Group Executive Director Finance.
 Only the Corporation has the power (authority) to appoint, discipline or dismiss them.
 This gives senior post holders some independence.
 The Corporation decides the pay and conditions of service of the senior post holders and also of the Clerk to the Corporation.

 Other responsibilities of the Corporation are: